-Mochakk’s – aka Pedro Maia – charisma is a cut above the rest.
+Mochakk’s charisma is a cut above the rest.
 In a word, it’s viral.

-The Brazilian artist has achieved meteoric success on TikTok through clips of his captivating live sets.
-His mixes expose listeners to a boundless universe of genres and styles, and his tracks are supported by the likes of Vintage Culture, Tiesto, Alesso, and Chris Lake.
+The Brazilian artist, whose real name is Pedro Maia, has achieved meteoric success on TikTok through clips of his captivating live sets.
+His mixes expose listeners to a boundless universe of genres and styles, and his tracks are supported by the likes of Vintage Culture, Tiësto, Alesso, and Chris Lake.

-When describing Maia’s music taste, open-minded would be an understatement.
-Growing up, he increasingly expanded the variety of music he listened to.
+When describing Maia’s music taste, open minded would be an understatement.
+Growing up, he increasingly expanded the variety of music he consumed.

 “I was a rock kid,” Maia explains.
 He loved nu-metal bands like Linkin Park, Korn, and System of a Down.
 “My dad was a big fan of rock music, and he used to show me these bands and all these videos when I was like five or six.
 I’d ask him to put fake tattoos on me and paint my hair green with a big mohawk.”

-It wasn’t just rock though.
-Maia’s dad played a crucial role in influencing Maia’s music taste.
-He introduced Maia to a broad spectrum of genres.
+It wasn’t just rock, though.
+Maia’s dad played a crucial role in influencing his music taste, introducing him to a broad spectrum of genres.
 “He’s a big music nerd.
 He’s a rock guy, but he’s also a blues guy [and] a jazz guy.”

 Maia started playing the guitar when he was six years old.
 As he got older, his music taste broadened.
 “My mom was a big [fan of] disco and ‘70s funk and soul… new wave, UK ‘80s pop.”
 The harmonies and chord progressions in these genres laid the foundation for Maia’s passion for house music.

-Brazilian dance music heroes like Vintage Culture, Alok, and Illusionize inspired Maia to produce Brazillian Bass.
-A sound that expanded beyond regional trends and made superstars out of its originators, he argues that these producers each had their unique style and sound.
+Brazilian dance music heroes like Vintage Culture, Alok, and Illusionize inspired Maia to produce Brazillian bass.
+It was a sound that expanded beyond regional trends and made superstars out of its originators, and he argues that these producers each had their unique style and sound.

 “The reason I started listening to those guys is because [of] one of my friends.
 He was already a DJ.
 He had a party for underage people at my city at a club called Pink Elephant.”

-The Pink Elephant is where he got his introduction to being behind the decks.
+The Pink Elephant was also where Mochakk got his introduction to being behind the decks.

 When he was 17, Maia went to an event that irreversibly ignited his love for dance music.
 He used a fake ID to sneak into a small outdoor party at a campsite.
 The pool was covered to form a dancefloor, and the lineup included Kyle Watson, Mala, Justin Martin, and RDT.

-“I think the music education came more from my dad, but the taste… came more from my mom.”
-Today, most of the music that Maia listens to, outside of electronic, is ‘70s funk, soul, and disco – the same genres that his mom brought him up on.
+“I think the music education came more from my dad, but the taste came more from my mom,” he says.
+Today, most of the music that Maia listens to, outside of electronic, is ‘70s funk, soul, and disco—the same genres on which his mom brought him up.

-For a while, Maia primarily focussed on a career in fashion and produced music in his free time.
+For a while, Maia primarily focused on a career in fashion and produced music in his free time.
 However, when he released “Dong” in 2018, Maia started getting requests to DJ across Brazil.

-“I started to lose the Friday classes, and I started to not be able to execute that well in fashion school.”
+“I started to lose the Friday classes, and I started to not be able to execute that well in fashion school,” he says.
 Realizing that he didn’t want to give up on music, Maia decided to quit fashion school and pursue music as a full-time career.
 “I think it was the best decision I ever made.”

 While he began to achieve success, he still struggled with seeing music in a modular way and falling into the dangerous trap of comparison.
 “That’s really frustrating and anxiety-driving as well.
 That can lead you to many [negative] thoughts.”